 This website is hosted by Dr. Robert DeCandido, PhD, better known around Central Park as "Birding Bob," who has led guided walks in the park for over 20 years.
 He is joined in leading the walks by Deb Allen, a noted New York City bird and nature photographer.
-Deb is featured in this online video about NYC birdwatching.
+They're featured in this online video about Central Park birdwatching produced by the Village Voice.
 We invite you to join us to watch and study the approximately 235 species of birds that either live year-round in Central Park, winter here, or visit New York City during the spring and fall migrations.

 Your home for information on the guided bird walks led each week in